galamo/javascript-103/readme.md

 - Use Our code & change the Create/Post to Update/PUT, try to update a POST
 - Add another UI elements for this exercise

+# Homework - 19.5
+- according the following API: https://jsonplaceholder.typicode.com/
+explore + use the following entries
+PATCH	/posts/1 - explain me next lesson why do we need it ( Especialy Michal Sivan) DELETE	/posts/1